 Pharmacology and Toxicology Graduate Programs

-The Department of Pharmacology and Toxicology has research strengths in neuropharmacology — especially in neurodegeneration, mood disorders, and addiction — and control of energy metabolism and effects of diabetes on the nervous system.
+The Department of Pharmacology and Toxicology has research strengths in neuropharmacology — especially in neurodegeneration, mood disorders, and addiction — and the effects of diabetes on the nervous system.
 The research program is founded on a strong graduate program.
 The major aim of this Master of Science (MS) degree program is to provide qualified graduates to institutions in academia, industry, and government.
-The Master of Science in Pharmacology and Toxicology program emphasizes student’s research skills in molecular and neuro-pharmacology and toxicology.
+The Master of Science in Pharmacology and Toxicology program emphasizes student’s research skills in molecular and neuro-pharmacology .
 In addition to the didactic component of our training, we view hands-on training in laboratory research critical to the master’s thesis experience.
 The department’s research programs and faculty place it at the leading edge of research in the pharmacological and toxicological neurosciences.
-The School of Pharmacy is ranked third in the nation for the NIH funding.

 Admission is based on the student’s undergraduate record in a relevant field, Graduate Record Examination scores, and 3 letters of recommendation.
 A minimum grade-point average of 3.0 on a 4.0 scale is required.
 Applications from non-English-speaking countries must include a copy of the Test of English as a Foreign Language score.
 Acceptance depends on the availability of space and faculty commitment.